Skip to main content

 Teaching Rationale And Relationship

-The core knowledge outcomes will be delivered via lecture materials, while the knowledge of the clinical skills will be introduced in small group teaching and through online resources.
+The core knowledge outcomes will be delivered via lecture materials, while the knowledge of the clinical skills will be introduced in small group teaching and through various resources.

 The students will go on to use independent study sessions, directed research and reflective activities around their workplace-based practice to develop their clinical and inter-personal skills.
 This is supported by Canvas VLE.